 For excessive sneezing or if you suspect that your pet has a serious problem, call your veterinarian right away.

-Usually, your puppy’s occasional sneeze, if not accompanied by other health symptoms, should not be an issue.
+Usually, your puppy’s occasional sneeze should not be an issue if not accompanied by other health symptoms.

-However, if your dog is sneezing excessively, especially without a clear cause, immediate professional intervention may be required.
-Observe him closely for signs and symptoms that might be indicative of a more complicated condition.
+However, immediate professional intervention may be required if your dog is sneezing excessively, especially without a clear cause.
+Observe him closely for signs and symptoms indicating a more complicated condition.

 You should consult your vet as soon as possible if the condition causes your puppy itching or skin irritation, watery eye, nasal discharge, traces of blood, swelling, fever, loss of appetite, sudden lethargy, a bluish tinge on his gums, hacking sounds, or breathing difficulties.

 While sneezing itself could be no big deal, the reason behind it may require some deeper investigation.
-Your vet will be able to rule out an illness that could necessitate additional treatment.
+Your vet can rule out an illness that could necessitate additional treatment.

 Prevention Is Better Than Cure